 Chromebooks can run Android apps

 While not all Chromebooks support Android apps, most modern ones do.
 It’s only older versions that lucked out of this feature.

 If your Chrome OS laptop has access to the Google Play Store, you have a huge portfolio of apps at your disposal.
-There are nearly three million apps in the Google Play Store, and while Chrome OS devices can’t take advantage of every app in there, most important ones support Chromebooks.
+There are well over three million apps in the Google Play Store, and while Chrome OS devices can’t take advantage of every app in there, the most important ones support Chromebooks.

 Chromebooks that support Android apps have the Google Play Store.
 Simply open it and search for any Android apps you may want.
 Even higher-end apps like Adobe Lightroom, some forms of Photoshop, AutoCAD, and others are available.
 Not to mention Android games, for when need to take a break from all that productivity.
 Check out the link below for other great Android apps you could use on your Chromebook.